pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 ## Summing it up

 Accurate network throttling is so important when doing synthetic performance analysis, and a ton of work goes into getting it right.
-Dev tools throttling tends to use more aggressive throttling factors to account for the fact that's it's a little over-optimistic, and Lighthouse's simulated throttling has also been carefully calibrated against network-level throttling to try to get results to be as accurate as possible.
+DevTools throttling tends to use more aggressive throttling factors to account for the fact that's it's a little over-optimistic, and Lighthouse's simulated throttling has also been carefully calibrated against network-level throttling to try to get results to be as accurate as possible.

-You don't need to be an expert in network throttling approaches to improve your sites performance, but some basic understanding of how they work, and where dev tools throttling in particular falls a bit short can help you to understand the differences in results across tools and, more importantly, help you to avoid drawing the wrong conclusions about potential optimizations.
+You don't need to be an expert in network throttling approaches to improve your sites performance, but some basic understanding of how they work, and where DevTools throttling in particular falls a bit short can help you to understand the differences in results across tools and, more importantly, help you to avoid drawing the wrong conclusions about potential optimizations.